-Mensur Bojda (Serbia, 1986) is an artist currently based in New York.
-Mensur is a figurative expressionist and his interests reach discipline in painting, drawing, printmaking, sculpture, illustration and comics.
-His works have been exhibited mainly in Europe and recently at Gallery MC, NYC (2016-18).
+Mensur Bojda is a visual artist currently based in New York.
+Mensur is a figurative expressionist and his interests reach discipline in painting, drawing, printmaking, sculpture, design, illustration and comics.

 My Favorite Things